busterwood/ucg/README.md

 ### merge

 The `merge` statement merges the attributes and child nodes (elements, text, etc) of another element specified via an XPATH expression.
+The `merge` statement is used for de-normalizing model data, for example merging a domain type definitions with the field of an entity (table).

-For example, the following merges the `type` element with a `typename` attribute that matches the current model elements `typename` attribute:
+For example, the following merges the `type` element with a `typename` attribute that matches the `typename` attribute of current model element:
 ```
 merge //type[@typename='$(@typename)']
 ```